sam-shock924/sam-shock924/README.md

 Web Developer
 -------------

-I've been on my coding journey for about 2 years, focusing on the front-end.
+I've been on my coding journey since 2021, focusing on the front-end.
 I have a strong understanding of React, and I'm currently working on integrating my knowledge of that into learning Express.js and SQL databases!

 * 🌍  I'm based in the Philadelphia area
 * ✉️  You can contact me [here](mailto:sam.shock924@gmail.com)